WSU-kduncan/ceg3120-cicd-Anna-Crafton/README-CI.md

 # Github > Docker Workflow How-To:

-Link to github page explainging workflows > https://docs.github.com/en/actions/writing-workflows/about-workflows
+Link to github page explainging workflows > https://docs.github.com/en/actions/writing-workflows/about-workflows I used Project 4 Sample Workflows as a base for the file.

-Make a .github/workflows folder with a YAML file in Github Repo.
+Make a .github/workflows folder with a .yml file in Github Repo.

+`name: Build and Push to Docker` name for the file